 Turtle Bay resort have partnered with GoPro—the incredibly versatile, waterproof cameras that can mount to anything so they can capture video of nearly any activity—so anytime you sign up to an activity you can rent one of their GoPros to video or take pics of everything you did.

 22. Hip shop

-You can also buy a GoPro camera and whole bunch of cool beach/surf wear at their North Shore Watershed shop.
+You can also buy a GoPro camera and a whole bunch of cool beach/surf wear at their North Shore Watershed shop.